sixFingers/karadiff/README.md

 More unit tests are needed for diff providers and renderers.
 There's no functional test coverage yet.

+## Personal notes
+The design of the app is intended to be demonstrative.
+Everything is written from the ground up combining components instead of relying on a single framework.
+The design is simplicistic but i tried to expose a number of concepts.

 ## Sources
 The diff algorithm is inspired by GNU's `diff` and the renderer used in the webapp implements GNU's `wdiff` basic idea.
 The algorithm is called after its creator, Douglas McIlroy.